top of page

 Staff culture:

-Reclaim the Frames' management and board of trustees are committed to reducing the organisation’s carbon footprint creating an environmentally conscious culture.
+Reclaim The Frame management and board of trustees are committed to reducing the organisation’s carbon footprint creating an environmentally conscious culture.

-● We are looking to switch to an eco-hosting server like Solve and Host Presto.
+• We are looking to switch to an eco-hosting server like Solve and Host Presto.
 They securely host hundreds of websites to keep their client’s carbon footprint down by using 100% renewable energy.
-Solve also plant hundreds of trees per month to reduce and help offset device energy usage.

 Events, Marketing, Training: